hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 you get stuck, you can read about [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) and find some strategies to help you along.

-Also make sure to look up simply typed lambda calculus, and why the Y-combinator can't be constructed in it, and [why that's a good thing](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus#General_observations)!
+Also, make sure to look up simply typed lambda calculus, and why the Y-combinator can't be constructed in it, and [why that's a good thing](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus#General_observations)!

 [^resources]: If you know good resources that take a more constructive approach, please share!